-During the DFT-2, over a dozen intensive field case studies were conducted across the PFS-MDSS domain by both Meridian staff and DOT observers.
-A large volume of data has been collected from these cases, including MDSS forecast data, photographic and subjective observations, camera imagery, as well as NWS and RWIS observations.
+During the DFT-2, over a dozen intensive field case studies were conducted across the PFS MDSS domain by both Meridian staff and DOT observers.
+A large volume of data was collected from these cases; including MDSS forecast data, photographic and subjective observations, camera imagery, as well as NWS and RWIS observations.
 A limited number of cases also included chemical samples collected by DOT observers.
-A summary of these cases will appear in the DFT-2 technical report.
+A summary of these cases will appear in a DFT-2 technical report to be prepared during the fourth quarter.

-Meridian is currently conducting studies on these cases, with the goal being improvement of the MDSS modeling process, as well as identification of observational and technology gaps which need to be filled for more thorough studied and better operational performance.
-These findings, including the identification and explanation of the current gaps, will be summarized in a second technical report, a draft version of which will be delivered in the third quarter.
+Meridian continues to analyze the data from these cases, with goals of improving the MDSS modeling processes and identifying observational and technology gaps that need to be filled.
+Numerous modifications were made to the MDSS modeling capabilities based upon findings from these case studies.
+The findings and modifications resulting from the case study analyses, including the identification and explanation of the current gaps, will be summarized during the October 2006 Technical Panel meeting as well as in a second technical report, a draft version of which will be delivered in the fourth quarter.